hunterxcobby/100-days-of-code/log.md

    - learned relational algebra and its operators, such as σ (select) and π (project), showcasing their equivalence to SQL statements.

 8. **SQL Functions:**
-   - Explored the use of SQL functions to compute and manipulate data, focusing on examples related to the order entry system.
+   - learned the use of SQL functions to compute and manipulate data, focusing on examples related to the order entry system.

 9. **Data Definition Language (DDL) and Data Manipulation Language (DML):**
    - Distinguished between DDL and DML statements, highlighting their roles in defining and manipulating database structures and data.